 Accredited centres maintain their status by having an audit every four years which is completed in partnership with IWCF.

 Centre audits cover the following criteria and will be based around the information the centre has provided in their accreditation application or renewal:

 - Training materials

-- Classroom Observation (if course running at time of audit)
+- Classroom observation (if a course is running at the time of audit)

-- Practical Assessments (if course running at time of audit)
+- Practical assessments (if a course is running at the time of audit)

-- Exam Observation (if course/resits running at time of audit)
+- Assessment Observation (if a course/resit is running at the time of audit)

-IWCF aim to provide assistance and guidance to centres in order to make the audit process a positive experience.
-The audit is a robust check of the above criteria which is essential in order to maintain the standards required.
-To date the process has proved to be very effective in the identification and confirmation of areas which require review or action by centres.
+IWCF will provide assistance and guidance to centres to make the audit process a positive experience.
+The audit is a thorough check of the above criteria which is essential to maintain the standards required.
+To date the process has proved to be very effective in identifying and confirming areas which require review or action by centres.

-The main areas of concern are management systems and the practical assessments, in particular the standard of some assessors.
-This area is being addressed with the introduction of IWCF’s Assessor Training for all new assessors as well as those who have been identified as in need of further training.
+The audit is mainly focused on management systems and the practical assessments, in particular the standard of assessors.
+This area has been addressed by the introduction of IWCF’s Assessor Training for all new assessors and those who require further training.